Greetings once again, music lovers, thrill seekers, and conversationalists all across the fruited plain.

 Destroy them so they can't come back.

-And the effort here to deal with this ad that Obama doesn't like, is a clear indication of uh of who he really is and what this campaign's all about.
+And the effort here to deal with this ad that Obama doesn't like is a clear indication of who he really is and what this campaign's all about.

-And it also illustrates how sensitive an issue William Ayres and Obama's associations are.
+And it also illustrates how sensitive an issue William Ayers and Obama's associations are.

 Now, get this.

-This was just this is from uh Bubba, the Hill, Capitol Hill newspaper.
+This is from The Hill, Capitol Hill newspaper.

 Howard Dean says that Obama will unveil a different message for a different audience in the general election campaign, as opposed to the one he used to capture the Democrat presidential nomination.